dotnet/dotnet-monitor/documentation/api/definitions.md

 ## ExceptionsConfiguration

 Object describing which exceptions should be included/excluded.
+To be filtered, an exception must match **any** of the `ExceptionConfiguration` in the list (e.g. if `include` is a list of three `ExceptionConfiguration`, exceptions must only match one of the three to be included).

 | Name | Type | Description |
 |---|---|---|